yochaigal/cairn/wip/2e/naming-procedures.md

 ### Forest Names

 - Combine words from the following table by rolling a **d10** twice, first for the **tens** place, and then another for the **ones** place.
 Repeat the process for the noun.
 - Change it up!
-The name _Welcoming Grove_ creates a more vivid image than _Beckoning Copse_ might.
+The name _Welcoming Grove_ might be more appropriate than _Beckoning Copse_ for your setting.
 - Use contrasting words (e.g. _Twisted Canopy_) to evoke an interesting point about the location.
 - Alliteration and pleasing combinations can create pleasant sounds. _Whispering Woods_ is more pleasing to the ear than _Tangled Woods._